MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 ## Extra: check the statistics with Python

 How can you check that the algorithm is behaving correctly?
-For example, if we substitute the Grover's search by a random number generator in the code above after ~ $N$ attempts it will also find a factor.
+For example, if we substituted Grover's search by a random number generator in the code above, after ~$N$ attempts it will also find a factor.

 Let's write a small Python script to check that program is working as it should.

 > [!TIP]
-> If you need help for running Q# operations within Python you can take a look to our [guide to use Python as a host program for Q#](xref:microsoft.quantum.guide.host-programs) and the [installation guide for Python](xref:microsoft.quantum.install.python).
+> If you need help running Q# applications within Python, you can take a look at our guide about the [ways to run a Q# program](xref:microsoft.quantum.guide.host-programs) and the [installation guide for Python](xref:microsoft.quantum.install.python).

-First, we are going to modify slightly the code to get rid of the RUS loop so it outputs the first measurement after the Grover's search:
+First, we are going to modify our main operation to get rid of the repeat-until-success loop, instead outputting the first measurement result after running Grover's search:

 ```qsharp
 ...